TRANSITION

 Adaptations: Transparency emphasis, extensive documentation, human override always available

-Case Study: Financial Services Implementation
+Case Snapshot: Financial Services Transition

 45%

-Meeting time reduction
+Meeting time reduction (reported)

 40%

-Coordination overhead reduction
+Coordination overhead reduction (reported)

 Key Learnings